At Stoke Newington School and Sixth Form we just don’t learn just about how many people are religious we learn many other aspects:

 • Theme E: Crime & Punishment

-If students do not undertake the GCSE options, all students will continue to follow the non-examination course in PPP exploring beliefs and the six main religions.
+If students do not undertake the GCSE options, all students will continue to follow the non-examination course in PD.

 Highly recommended reading: